paul-norman/go-template-manager/FUNCTIONS.md

 Capitalises the first letter of strings.
 Does not alter any other letters.
 If `value` is a slice, array or map it will apply this conversion to any string elements that they contain, ignoring other types *(passed through)*.

-Returns new variable of the original `value` data type.
+Returns a new variable of the original `value` data type.

 ```django
 {{ capfirst "this string. has two sentences." }}